 Ama Dablam is considered to be the most technical & complicated to climb.
 The mountaineers have to cross-difficult ice rocks and vertical snow climbing on their climbing path.
 Mountaineers usually have to pitch 3 high camps on the mass of mount Ama Dablam 6856m.

 From the Top of mount Ama Dablam very charming senescence of Mount Everest, Lhotse, Nuptse, Cho Yu, Island peak, Makalu, Khumbu Himalayan and the rest of the snow capped surrounded mountains can be envisioned.
-After scaling the summit, we return back to base camp continues trekking to Lukla and flight back to Kathmandu.
+After scaling the summit, we return back to base camp, continue trekking to Lukla and fly back to Kathmandu.